ericposas/authentication-server/Keycloak-Setup-Roles-Scopes.md

 - From the "Available Roles", add your Client-specific role or multiple role(s) (in case of an Admin or Superuser where they should get all permissions of a "user" and also the "admin" role(s))
 - i.e. "app_admin" will get the "admin" and "user" roles association)

+Default Roles
+- To ensure that when a new user signs up they inherit the User role do the following
+- Click on "Roles"
+- Go to the "Default Roles" tab
+- Add either the composite Realm Role "app_user" or
+- Add the Client Role "user"
+- Now when a new person registers with the Keycloak UI, they will automatically get the "user" role

+Default Groups
+- To add a User to a Default Group as soon as they sign up
+- Click on "Groups"
+- Go to the "Default Groups" tab
+- Click on a group (i.e. "user") from the "Available Groups" and click "Add" to move it over to "Default Groups"
+- Now when a user signs up, they will be assigned to the User Group and inherit permissions available to the User role

 Add User:
 - Go to "Users"
 - Add a new user by entering a username